Cagayan de Oro: Culture and arts

 The annual religious tradition of the Feast of the Black Nazarene in Cagayan de Oro City is held every January 9 by having a procession called "Traslacion" in which hundreds of thousands of devotees participate.
 Cagayan de Oro is one of only three sites in the country to have this 'Traslacion'.

 "Himugso", which means birth, is a week-long celebration of Cagayan de Oro's Charter Day and Philippine Independence Day.
 Cagayan de Oro's cityhood was established on June 15, 1950.
 Independence Day is the national commemoration of the Philippine Declaration of Independence from Spain on June 12, 1898.
 Both Charter Day and Independence day are non-working holidays and a roster of special activities is lined up annually to mark the dual special occasion.

 RODELSA Hall, operated by Liceo de Cagayan University, serves as a center for the performing arts.
 Concerts of many genres have been performed at RODELSA.
 Cine Europa (films) featuring European Union's cultures which include Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Netherlands, Norway, Poland, Romania were shown at RODELSA.

 Xavier Center for Culture and the Arts (XCCA), part of Xavier University - Ateneo de Cagayan, commissions and hosts culture and arts programs (Filipino and foreign, classical and contemporary).

 In addition, the city is also the birthplace of Kadaiyahan festival, which claimed to be the first Mindanao-wide Pride March.
 Mindanao Pride, an emerging social movement that advocates for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) rights and welfare in the island's regions.
 Kadaiyahan is the Visayan word for diversity and the lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) community.
 The LGBTQI are at the forefront of fighting for acceptance, not just tolerance in Philippine society.

 Cuisine

 Cagayan de Oro food cultures include a variety of world cuisines influenced by the city's immigrant history.
 Western and Austronesian immigrants have made the city famous for pastel bread, chicharrón and Hamon de Cagayan.
-Some mobile food vendors licensed by the city sell street food like kwek-kwek, fish balls, tempura and proven and grilled meat.
+Some mobile food vendors licensed by the city sell street food like kwek-kwek, fish balls, tempura, proven (made from chicken proventriculus) ,and grilled meat.

 Cagayan de Oro has local, national, and foreign owned restaurants (Chinese and Korean cuisines), eateries, fast-foods, snack bars, bakeshops, and coffee shops that sprout all over the city.